vasiliiperfilev/cs61b/proj2/gitlet-design.md

 ### Staging Area (Serializable)

-1. Place **Blob** in Add zone
-2. Place **Blob** in Rm zone
+1. Read current state
+2. Update staging area with new blob
 3. Setters/getters
 4. Clear
 5. To String
-6. From File
+6. Save

 ### Branch

 1. Constructor with name
 2. Setters/getters
+3. Get last commit by id
-3. Static checkout method
+4. Static checkout method
-4. Static remove method
+5. Static remove method
-5. To String
+6. To String
-6. Save - saves pointer
+7. Save - saves pointer to last commit in file with branch name
-7. From File - loads from pointer
+8. From File - loads from pointer
-8. Read current branch
+9. Read current branch

 ### Commit (Serializable)

 1. Empty constructor for initial commit
-2. Constructor with name and parentId to create new commit
+2. Constructor with message, staging area and parentId to create new commit
 3. Save
 4. From File
-5. Read current commit (because branch stores commits as pointers to file)
 6. Setters/getters
 7. log
 8. Static find
-9. Checkout file from this commit
 10. Static checkoutFromCommit with commitId and file name

 ### Blob (Comparable, Serializable)